Skip to main content

 Why the Spread Changes

 Time of day is the biggest factor.
-During regular trading hours (8:30 AM to 3:00 PM CT for the most active window), ES typically holds a 1-tick spread because volume is high and hundreds of participants are competing for fills.
-During overnight sessions (5:00 PM to 8:30 AM CT), many of those participants step away.
-Fewer resting orders means wider gaps.
-A 2-tick or even 3-tick spread on ES overnight isn't unusual.
+During RTH (8:30 AM to 3:00 PM CT), ES typically holds a 1-tick spread.
+During overnight sessions, a 2-tick or 3-tick spread isn't unusual.

 News events cause the book to thin out fast.
-Before a major release like CPI, FOMC, or Non-Farm Payrolls, market makers pull their orders to avoid getting caught on the wrong side of a sudden move.
+Before CPI, FOMC, or NFP, market makers pull their orders.
 The spread can blow out to 4-8 ticks on ES in the seconds surrounding a release.
-If you're sending a market order into that environment, you're paying 4-8 times the normal cost.

-The contract you trade matters too.
-ES and NQ are among the most liquid futures contracts in the world, so their spreads stay tight.
-Micro contracts (MES and MNQ) trade with significantly less volume.
-MES often shows a 1-2 tick spread during regular hours and can widen to 3-5 ticks overnight.
+The contract you trade matters.
+ES and NQ have tight spreads.
+MES often shows 1-2 ticks during regular hours and can widen to 3-5 ticks overnight.

 How spread width changes across regular trading hours, overnight sessions, and news events

-This connects to why we start on micro contracts.
-Trading micros keeps your dollar risk small while you build skills, and that's the right priority.
-But know that you're paying relatively more in spread costs per trade on MES.
-As your skills grow and you move from MES to ES, you don't just get bigger moves.
-You get cheaper execution.
+MES keeps your dollar risk small while you build skills, but you're paying relatively more in spread costs per trade.
+As you move from MES to ES, you get cheaper execution.

 Spread comparison across ES, NQ, MES, and MNQ futures contracts showing typical spread in ticks, round-trip spread cost, and overnight spread width